kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Install an irrigation system and place new sod in the backyard**.
 The backyard has needed a redo in a while.
 I hope to be able to rip up the old pavers, and start fresh.

 * **Do a rock-climbing course**.
 My wife got me a pass to a rock-climbing gym for Christmas.
-While I'm still afraid of heights, I'm looking forward to be able to share the experience with her.
+While I'm still afraid of heights, I'm looking forward sharing the experience with her.

 * **Deep-dive into Postgres**.
 I used continuing education funds to purchase [Mastering Postgres](https://masteringpostgres.com/).
-I'm looking forward to taking a deep-dive into the most popular relational database in the world and hopefully learn some tricks to improve the scalability of my applications.
+Hoping to learn some tricks to improve the scalability of my applications.

 * **Get back into gamedev**.
-I've taken a pause from gamedev for a couple years now, but this year, I hope to get back into LOVE2D and Lua while learning some essential game math from [Freya Holmér's](https://www.youtube.com/watch?v=fjOdtSu4Lm4&list=PLImQaTpSAdsArRFFj8bIfqMk2X7Vlf3XF) YouTube course.
+I took a pause from gamedev for a couple years, but this year I hope to get back into LOVE2D and Lua while learning some essential gamedev math from [Freya Holmér's](https://www.youtube.com/watch?v=fjOdtSu4Lm4&list=PLImQaTpSAdsArRFFj8bIfqMk2X7Vlf3XF) YouTube course.

 * **Build a micro-CMS with Redbean**.
 This is something I've started and have a lot of momentum with already going into 2025.
 I've been wanting to build something significant with Redbean for a while, and I'm making great progress so far.
 I hope to build the Markdown-based CMS system I've always wanted.